Workplace Safety Assessment (Canada)

 When Do You Need a Workplace Safety Assessment (Canada)?

 A Workplace Safety Assessment is needed by every employer in Canada.
-Under the Canada Labour Code Part II, all federally regulated employers have a legal obligation to ensure the health and safety of their workers, and section 125(1)(z.03) specifically requires the development and implementation of hazard prevention programs that include hazard identification and risk assessment.
+Under the Canada Labour Code Part II, all federally regulated employers have a legal obligation to confirm the health and safety of their workers, and section 125(1)(z.03) specifically requires the development and implementation of hazard prevention programs that include hazard identification and risk assessment.
 Provincial OH&S legislation imposes similar requirements on provincially regulated employers.

 Specific Canadian standards and regulations require hazard assessments for certain activities.
 CSA Z432 (Safeguarding of Machinery) requires risk assessments for machinery hazards.
 CSA Z460 (Control of Hazardous Energy — Lockout and Other Methods) requires hazard assessments for lockout/tagout procedures.
 WHMIS 2015 requires hazard assessments for all workplaces using hazardous products.